| No of people | Price per person |

 From Sele Le, we begin our climb toward three stunning high-altitude passes.
 First, we reach Sinion La at 4,440 meters, followed by Mirgin La at 4,480 meters, and finally Sinelapche Bhanjyang at 4,645 meters.
 These passes offer some of the most breathtaking panoramic views on the entire trek, including Mt.
 Jannu, Mt.
 Everest, Makalu, Baruntse, Chamlang, and of course, Kanchenjunga itself.
 After enjoying the incredible scenery, we begin our descent to the small settlement of Tseram, where we rest for the night.

 After an early breakfast in Tseram, we begin our hike toward the Yalung Glacier, moving closer to the towering peaks of the Kanchenjunga range.
+This segment is one of the highlights of the Kanchenjunga South Base Camp Trek, offering stunning landscapes and pristine high-altitude trails.
 Along the way, we’re rewarded with amazing views of Mt.
 Rathong (6,682m) and Mt.
 Kabru (7,412m).
 We stop for lunch at Ramche, a peaceful spot surrounded by dramatic mountain scenery.

 From here, we make our way to Oktang (also known as Okhordung), the viewpoint of the Kanchenjunga South Base Camp.
 Standing here, we get an up-close look at the three summits of Mt.
 Kanchenjunga—8,420m, 8,586m (the main peak), and 8,474m—along with other majestic Himalayan giants.
 After soaking in these stunning views from one of the least-trodden trails in Nepal, we retrace our steps and return to Tseram for the night.